Peter Masfen: Professional life

 Masfen started his professional life as an accountant for the accounting firm Porter Wigglesworth & Grayburn, where he eventually became a partner.
 He consolidated a number of business interest into Collingwood Holdings, which became Corporate Investments Ltd. He invested in the winemaker Montana Group and held 21% of its shares until 2001, when the winemaker was taken over by Allied Domecq.
 From 2001 to 2005, Masfen was one of the New Zealand representatives on the APEC Business Advisory Council (ABAC).
 In 2003, he took a 50% shareholding in the 14000 ha Mount Linton Station near Ohai in Southland.

 Masfen is regarded as "one of New Zealand's most shrewd businessmen" and he has often displayed counter-cyclical investment, with a tendency to holding companies longer term.
 The Masfen family is on the rich list published by the National Business Review.
 In 2006, the family wealth was estimated at NZ$330m, and this had increased to over NZ$400m by 2015.

-Awards
+Honours and awards

 Masfen was inducted into the New Zealand Business Hall of Fame in 2002.
 He was appointed a Companion of the New Zealand Order of Merit in the 2016 New Year Honours, for services to business and philanthropy.